aparmendariz/mcf_docs/docs/source/algorithm_reference/bgates_cbgates.rst

 Here, :math:`p` is a single feature of :math:`X` and :math:`X^{-p}` denotes the remaining features of :math:`X` without :math:`p`. :math:`p` and :math:`u` are two possible values of the variable of interest :math:`X^p`.

-Hence, the CBGATE overcomes the causal attribution problem related to a simple GATE, where other relevant variables may confound effect heterogeneity.
-Bearth and Lechner (2024) discuss the assumptions required for a causal interpretation.
+Hence, the CBGATE overcomes the causal attribution problem related to a simple GATE, where other relevant variables may confound effect heterogeneity. `Bearth & Lechner (2024) <https://browse.arxiv.org/abs/2401.08290>`_ discuss the assumptions required for a causal interpretation.

 The balanced group average treatment effect (BGATE) relaxes the CBGATE in the sense that only a subset of the variables in the computation of the pseudo-derivative is balanced.
 Hence, both CBGATE and the plain-vanilla GATE are limiting cases of the BGATE.